 Helping Israelis during Lockdown in Other Places

-There were some people and big hosts that decided they were opening their gates to Israeli travelers.
+There were some people and big hosts that decided they were opening their gates to Israeli travellers.
 There were plenty of people helping Israelis and found them a place to stay; David from Whanganui, the Te Anau Church, and even private people that just gave them a room like Pam from Hamilton.
-Everyone could help Israeli travelers.
+Everyone could help Israeli travellers.
 This lockdown taught us that everyone can help Israelis during a lockdown just by providing a bed.

 You could host Israelis from now on just by using an app.